voxpupuli/vagrant-librarian-puppet/README.md

 ## Acknowledgements

-Thanks be to @jimmycuadra and other contributors for their work on [vagrant-librarian-chef](https://github.com/jimmycuadra/vagrant-librarian-chef).
+Thanks to @jimmycuadra and other contributors for their work on [vagrant-librarian-chef](https://github.com/jimmycuadra/vagrant-librarian-chef).
 This plugin made some slight changes to work with puppet, but largely just used their code.